 If you'd like to conduct a thorough review of your portfolio and plan, here are the key steps to take.
 And remember, you don't have to get through all of them in one sitting.
 For your own sanity, it's going to be much more manageable and effective to knock off these jobs over a series of sessions rather than all at once.

 Step 1: Gather up your documentation.

 The first step in the makeover process is to gather up current documentation related to your investments--either your paper statements, to the extent you still receive them, or the latest online statements you have.
-If you go online to retrieve this information, try not to pay too much attention to recent losses in your portfolio, or at least put them in context: Stocks have gotten back to where they were at the start of the year, which is pretty amazing when you consider the amount of economic upheaval going on around us.

 In addition to your latest investment statements, gather up documentation on other important, nonportfolio aspects of your financial plan: Social Security statements and pension documents, for example.
 Everyone should have set up a My Social Security account, which gives you an overview of your benefits and earnings history.
 If you're closing in on retirement, planning the amount and timing of your benefits will be crucial.

 Step 2: Ask and answer: How am I doing?

 The next step in the process is to conduct a wellness check.
 Ask yourself: Am I on track to reach my financial goals?